Simulation-Software-Engineering/Lecture-Material/packaging/material/intro_slides.md

   }
 </style>

-# Introduction to packaging
+# Introduction to Packaging

 ---

 ## Learning goals of chapter

-- Understanding the necessity to somehow package code written in a crude way
+- Understanding why a majority of code is packaged
 - Being able to determine the type of packaging required for the code
 - Modifying code and packaging it according to a standardization
 - Uploading code to a remote package managing platform and testing the installation